 Small parcel contract negotiation is essential for a multitude of reasons.
 For starters, since it directly affects your customers, it’s crucial to trust your shipping carrier to deliver packages on time and without damage.
 Plus, considering that shipping costs are often one of the biggest operating expenses for businesses, they must partake in negotiations to avoid overpaying and optimize parcel contacts.

 For starters, parcel contracts are legal documents, meaning they’re filled with complicated terminology that the average person may not understand.
 Not only do the carrier reps have the upper hand by understanding all the legalese, but they also create the contracts to favor the shipping company.
-These contracts can be lengthy, sometimes with more than 100 pages, often with fine print that may lock you into a contract.
+These contracts can be lengthy, sometimes with over 100 pages, often with fine print that may lock you into a contract.

 Even the savviest business person may struggle to understand parcel contracts.
 On top of the confusing terms, it’s often difficult to see the big picture regarding pricing.
 Sometimes it might seem like you’re getting a reasonable rate, only to end up with a ton of surcharges when it comes time to pay your invoice.
 Plus, with each carrier company using different formatting and pricing, it can be hard to compare proposals thoroughly.